Heartburn (film): Production

 The film was shot on location in Manhattan, Washington, D.C. and Alexandria, Virginia.
 Jack Nicholson replaced Mandy Patinkin after a day of shooting.
-Nora Ephron's screenplay is based on her 1983 autobiographical novel of the same name, and inspired by her tempestuous second marriage to Carl Bernstein and his affair with Margaret Jay, the daughter of former British Prime Minister James Callaghan.
+Nora Ephron's screenplay is based on her 1983 autobiographical novel, and inspired by her tempestuous second marriage to Carl Bernstein and his affair with Margaret Jay, the daughter of former British Prime Minister James Callaghan.

 The film's music was composed by Carly Simon.
 Her songs "Coming Around Again" and "Itsy Bitsy Spider" are included in the 1987 Grammy-nominated album Coming Around Again.